sproof/docs/docs/docker/docker-api.rst

     POST: https://{{yourDomain}}/api/v1/file/register?public=false&name=NameOfYourDocument&accessCode={yourAccessCode}

-The body must contain a file embedded into a ```form-data``` the name of the document must be ```file```.
+The body must contain a file embedded into a ``form-data`` field.
+The name of the document must be ``file``.

-Returns the hash and the id of the document.
-Additionally if the parameter public is set to true, it will also return the location hash (IPFS reference, which can be accessed via https://ipfs.io/ipfs/{locationHash}.
+The call returns the hash and the ID of the document.
+Additionally, if the parameter ``public`` is set to true, it will also return the location hash (an IPFS reference, which can be accessed via https://ipfs.io/ipfs/{locationHash}).

 ----------